AIS-DeviceInnovation/Magellan_BC95/README.md

 # AIS Library

 ## AIS BC95
-AIS BC95 PI Library, used on arduino, have been developed for any platform.
+AIS BC95 API Library, used on arduino, have been developed for any platform.
 This library include API such as UDP.
 ### Example for use the AIS BC95 API
 #### Call the AIS BC95 API library: